 Introduction 4

 WP1 - Physics Studies 5

 Introduction 5

 The LCFI Vertex Package 5

 Extensions of the Vertex Package 6

-Identification of tracks from conversions, K_s and Λ decays 8
+Identification of tracks from conversions, K_s and $\Lambda$ decays 8

 Optimisation of Vertex Package parameters 9

-Comparisons of different detector geometries 11
+Comparisons of different detector geometries

-Studies of benchmark physics processes 13
+Studies of benchmark physics processes

-WP2 - Sensor Design and Production 17
+WP2 - Sensor Design and Production

-Overview 17
+Overview

-Design and manufacture of the ISIS2 17
+Design and manufacture of the ISIS2

-Delivery of the test CCDs (CPC-T) 19
+Delivery of the test CCDs (CPC-T)

 Delivery of the last CPC2 wafers 20

 Outlook 20

 WP3 Readout electronics 21

 Overview 21

 Summary 21

+WP4 - External Electronics 22

 Overview 22

 CPR2A Test Board 22

 ISIS2 Test Board 22

 BVM3 23

 Outlook 24

 WP5 - Integration and Testing 25

 Overview 25

 Tests of high speed CPC2 25

 Tests of CPR2A 26

-Tests of CPC-T 28
+Tests of CPC-T

 Outlook

-WP6 - Mechanical Studies 31
+WP6 - Mechanical Studies

-Introduction 31
+Introduction

-Foam procurement and processing 31
+Foam procurement and processing

-New fixtures 32
+New fixtures

 All-silicon structures

 Other work

 Future plans

 WP7 - Test Beams

 Introduction

 Results of 2007 beam test35

 Test beam 2008

 Set-up and first results

-Summary41
+Summary

 Future Proposals

 Introduction

 A silicon pixel detector research programme - SPIDER42

 Low mass support structures for silicon detectors - LSSD42

 Universal flavour identification algorithms for particle physics - FLUID43

 Summary

 Appendices

-Appendix 1 - LCFI presentations46
+Appendix 1 - LCFI presentations

-Appendix 2 - LCFI Risk Register47
+Appendix 2 - LCFI Risk Register

 References

 This document briefly describes the progress made by the Linear Collider Flavour Identification (LCFI) Collaboration since the Oversight Committee meeting in February 2008.
 In this period, LCFI physics studies have advanced significantly.
-New algorithms have been introduced to the Vertex Package which has also undergone extensive tuning using the most recent Monte Carlo simulations and reconstruction programs.
+New algorithms for quark flavour and charge identification have been introduced to the Collaboration's Vertex Package, which has also undergone extensive tuning using the most recent Monte Carlo simulations and reconstruction programs.
 Good progress has also been made in investigations of the capability of the LCFI vertex detector (VXD) in the context of both the SiD and ILD detector concepts.
 These include studies of Standard Model channels, such as measurements of the Higgs branching ratio and Higgs self-coupling, and searches for new physics, for example anomalous Wtb couplings.
 The international community is increasingly relying on the LCFI Vertex Package for studies of quark flavour and charge identification at the International Linear Collider (ILC).

 Progress with sensor design and testing has also been good.
 Jazz Semiconductor has now completed the manufacture of the second generation In-situ Storage Image Sensor (ISIS) and this is awaiting delivery to LCFI.
-LCFI has taken received from e2v the test CCDs (CPC-T) which implement our ideas for capacitance reduction and low clock voltage studies.
+LCFI has received from e2v the test CCDs (CPC-T) which implement our ideas for capacitance reduction and low clock voltage studies.
 First tests of these concepts have been made using the test boards designed and constructed for this purpose and are described here.

 Progress has also been excellent on the mechanical front, where new results have been obtained on the suitability of silicon carbide foam as a material for the construction of sensor ladders and perhaps the entire VXD mechanical structure, particularly regarding the machining of this material.
-First studies of the effects of the stresses introduced when cables are attached to the VXD have been made in the context of the "all silicon" VXD design, in which relatively thick silicon sensors are used without any support structure in the barrel region.
+First studies of the effects of the stresses introduced when cables are attached to the VXD have been made in the context of the "all silicon" VXD design, in which relatively thick silicon sensors are used without any support structure.

-LCFI has also carried out a second beam test using ISIS1 sensors in a pion beam at the SPS at CERN.
-First results from this beam test, as well as further results from the beam test carried out in 2007, are discussed in more detail in the following.
+Following our first successful beam test at DESY in 2007, LCFI has carried out a second beam test using ISIS1 sensors in a pion beam at the SPS at CERN.
+First results from this beam test, as well as further results from the DESY beam test, are discussed in more detail in the following.